Frank Salemme: Criminal career

 In 1968, Salemme arranged the car bombing of John Fitzgerald, a lawyer representing Patriarca mob informant Joseph Barboza.
 The point of the attack was to scare Barboza into not testifying against Raymond Patriarca and other mob leaders.
 Fitzgerald survived the attack, but lost his left leg.
 It was later established in testimony by several witnesses and confirmed by the U.S. House of Representatives Organized Crime unit investigation that Salemme was involved in the bombing, but did not carry it out.
-After the unsuccessful attack, Salemme went into hiding.
-He remained a fugitive until 1972, when he was captured by FBI agent John Connolly in Manhattan.
+After the unsuccessful attack, Salemme went into hiding using the identity of "Jules Sellick", a reputed Philadelphia jewelry salesman.
+He remained a fugitive until December 1972, when he was captured by FBI agent John Connolly on Third Avenue in Manhattan.
 He was convicted and sentenced to prison for 16 years.

 During the trial of retired FBI agent John Connolly, Salemme denied murdering a nightclub owner named Steven DiSarro in 1994.
 Two years later, however, Steve Flemmi was immunized and told U.S. attorneys Fred Wyshak and Brian Kelly that he saw Salemme participate in the murder.
 Salemme went back to jail when he was finished testifying against Connolly, and there he bragged to a fellow inmate that the prosecutors had coached him to commit perjury and that he had committed so much perjury that he should be sentenced to jail for a hundred years.
 The inmate was an informant who wrote down his confession and it is memorialized in law enforcement reports.
 Instead of charging Salemme with the murder of DiSarro, Wyshak and Kelly merely charged him with perjury and obstruction.
-A secret plea bargain was struck and he was sentenced to little more than time already served.
+A secret plea bargain was struck and he was sentenced to just over time already served.

 Mob rivalry

 In 1986, family boss Jerry Angiulo had been sent to prison on racketeering charges, leaving a power vacuum in the Patriarca family.
-In previous years, Salemme had forged strong ties to Whitey Bulger and the mostly Irish Winter Hill Gang.
+In previous years, Salemme had forged strong ties to Whitey Bulger and the mostly Irish American Winter Hill Gang.
 Salemme was especially close to Bulger's lieutenant Steve Flemmi (who by this time had been a federal informant for ten years).
 In early 1989, soon after his release from prison, Salemme attempted to gain control of the Patriarca family.
+After his release from prison, Salemme was often accompanied by his son, Frank Salemme Jr.

 Patriarca caporegime Joseph Russo opposed Salemme's move, fearing the loss of his lucrative rackets.
 In June 1989, Angelo "Sonny" Mercurio, a Russo loyalist, lured Salemme to a meeting outside a Saugus, Massachusetts IHOP.
 Gunmen then ambushed Salemme, wounding him in the chest and leg.
 The feud between Salemme and Russo continued until John Gotti, the boss of the New York Gambino crime family, brokered a peace agreement.
 Under the agreement, Salemme loyalist Nicholas Bianco became boss and Russo became consigliere.
 By 1991 Salemme, with the support of Bulger and Flemmi, had become the de facto boss of the Patriarca family.